A Quadtree, a Steiner Spanner, and Approximate Nearest Neighbours in Hyperbolic Space: Preliminaries

 \section{Preliminaries}

-We assume that the reader is familiar with the basics of hyperbolic geometry and trigonometry, as well as the Poincar\'e half-space model.
+The reader should be able to grasp the overall structure of our quadtree and some of the consequences of this structure even if they are new to hyperbolic geometry; we suggest thoroughly understanding binary tilings (see below), the basic shapes (shortest paths, hyperplanes), and probing the distance formula to get some basic intuition.
+A more thorough reader will need some familiarity with the basics of hyperbolic geometry and trigonometry, as well as the Poincar\'e half-space model.
 For more background on hyperbolic geometry, please see~\cite{cannon1997hyperbolic} and the textbooks~\cite{iversen1992hyperbolic,thurston97three,benedetti1992lectures}.
 Note that our results are presented in the half-space model, but are in fact model-independent.
 Our algorithms are also presented for point sets whose coordinates are given in the half-space model.
 Apart from numerical challenges ---something we will not tackle in this article---, working in the half-space model is not restrictive as conversion between various models of hyperbolic geometry is straightforward.

 Let $\Hyp^d$ denote the $d$-dimensional hyperbolic space of sectional curvature $-1$.
 We denote points as $(x,z)$ for $x \in \Reals^{d-1}$ and $z \in \Reals^+$, with the distance

 where $\|x\|$ refers to the $(d-1)$-dimensional Euclidean norm of $x$.
 When $x=x'$ this reduces to $\left| \ln\left( \frac{z}{z'} \right) \right|$.